 Never use gasoline, gasoline-type lantern fuel, kerosene, charcoal lighter fluid, or similar liquids to start or "freshen up" a fire in this heater.
 Keep all such liquids well away from the heater while it is in use.

-First, open the bypass damper then set the air control lever at the maximum heat output setting, all the way to the right.
+Begin with the bypass damper open, and the air control lever at the maximum setting, all the way to the right.
+Be sure the ash pan door is closed and latched.